-4.4.
+3.4.
 BASIC COMPETENCES OF EDUCATORS WORKING WITH FAMILIES AND THEIR ADULT MEMBERS WITH INTELLECTUAL DISABILITIES

 The level of quality of life of families with adult members with intellectual disabilities in the community largely depends on the educators and the persons supporting them.
 The way society views adults with intellectual disabilities is a common topic of discussion about models and quality of support.
 In addition to the focus on supporting people with intellectual disabilities, support should also be directed to parents and the whole family.
 The family faces greater stress level than other parent groups.
 Often, this group of parents is stigmatized in society, which is what they least want.
-Support for families enables people with intellectual disabilities to constantly develop their existing abilities, their families become competent in making procedures and the whole family is better integrated into the life of the narrow and wider community.
+Support for families enables people with intellectual disabilities to constantly develop their existing abilities, their families become competent in making procedures and decisions regarding the choice of therapeutic or educational activities, and the whole family is better integrated into the life of the narrow and wider community.
 As the development of community support services and services for people with intellectual disabilities has become an international obligation and a strategic commitment of the Republic of Croatia, there is a need for educators who have developed adequate competencies to provide support.
-In this context, quality lifelong education of support educators has also been found necessary, and the desirable traits of those educators are open approach, outstanding adaptability, flexibility, creativity, patience, consistency, good communication skills and a high level of responsibility, which is crucial.
+In this context, quality lifelong education of support educators has also been found necessary, and the desirable traits of those educators are open approach, outstanding adaptability, flexibility, creativity, consistency, good communication skills and a high level of responsibility, which is crucial.